Planning a visit?

 When you arrive for Bible Study, preschoolers go to the first floor and school-age children go to the second floor of the Education Building.

-Don’t worry about all those room numbers.
-Our friendly greeters, ushers or deacons will help you find your way.
+If you need help finding any of these locations, our friendly greeters, ushers or deacons will help you find your way.

 Do you have facilities for people with disabilities?